dfinity/interface-spec/spec/index.md

 Calls must stay in `replied` or `rejected` long enough for polling users to catch the response.

 When asking the IC about the state or call of a request, the user uses the request id (see [Request ids](#request-id)) to read the request status (see [Request status](#state-tree-request-status)) from the state tree (see [Request: Read state](#http-read-state)).

+#### Synchronous canister calling {#http-sync-call}

+Unlike asynchronous canister calling, synchronous canister calling does not require the user to poll the Internet Computer for the status of the request.
+Instead, the user waits for a certified response from the Internet Computer for the initial call.
+However, The state transitions and semantics of the call are the same as for asynchronous canister calling.

+1. A user submits a synchronous call via the [HTTPS Interface](#http-interface).

+2. The IC asks the targeted canister if it is willing to accept this message and be charged for the expense of processing it.
+This uses the [Ingress message inspection](#system-api-inspect-message) API for normal calls.
+For calls to the management canister, the rules in [The IC management canister](#ic-management-canister) apply.

+3. At some point, the IC may accept the call for processing and set its status to `received`.
+This indicates that the IC as a whole has received the call and plans on processing it (although it may still not get processed if the IC is under high load).

+4. If the call is processed (sufficient resources, call not yet expired), it will be executed, for some calls this may be atomic, for others this involves multiple internal steps.

+5. Eventually, a response will be produced which will be replied the user.
+The response can be a `reply`, indicating success, a `reject`, indicating some form of error.

+6. In the case that the call has been retained for long enough before a response is generated, but the request has not expired yet, the IC can forget the response data and only remember the call as `done`, to prevent a replay attack.

+7. The user can also afterwards retrieve the state of the request via the [HTTPS Interface](#http-interface) for a certain amount of time.

+8. Once the expiry time is past, the IC can prune the call and its response, and completely forget about it.

 ### Request: Call {#http-call}